message-manager-discord/bot/README.md

 - [ ] Created a application and bot user.
 - [ ] Cloned the repo
-- [ ] Installed the required packages (python 3 with pip, installed requirments.txt)
+- [ ] Installed the required packages (python 3 with pip, installed requirements.txt)
 - [ ] Setup required configuration variables (token and prefix)
 - [ ] Renamed `example_config.json` to `config.json`
 - [ ] Run bot